 Pots like this cheese fondue pot can stand high heat.
 As you can see on the picture, it uses an alcohol or gel burner to create and maintain the heat, which can be adjusted by opening or closing the air holes on the burner.

 Fondue pots used for hot oil or broth fondue normally have a smaller opening than cheese fondue pots to prevent hot oil splatters.
 They are normally made of stainless steel or copper.

 Many also come with an inner sleeve that can be used to transform your fondue pot into a double-boiler so that it can also be used for chocolate and cheese fondue like this one: Swissmar 11 Piece Stainless Fondue Set

 There are also versatile electrical pots that can be used for all types of fondue, such as the Trudeau Alto 3 In 1 Electric Fondue Set, which I highly recommend.
 Trudeau makes quality fondue pots and plates while still remaining affordable.

 Some people get confused with the dip recipes provided on this site.
 They contact me to inquire how to make fondue with these dips.
 Dips should only be used with the hot broth or hot oil recipe.
 Basically, you cook your meat, seafood or veggies into the broth or oil, then you let it cool a little and dip it into these dips to add flavor.

 It can be difficult to determine how much to prepare, so here are a few guidelines on how to make fondue and how much to make:

-- Fruit dippers: Plan for the equivalent of 1 to 2 fruit per person.
-For example, one banana, one orange, one apple and a donut can be cut into bite-size pieces and should be enough for about 3 people.
+Fruit dippers: Plan for the equivalent of 1 to 2 fruit per person.
+For example, one banana, one orange, one apple and a doughnut can be cut into bite-sized pieces and should be enough for about 3 people.

 Obviously, these quantities are only meant as guidelines and you should prepare a bit more, especially if some of your guests have a large appetite!